enstit/UNITS-AdvancedProgramming/README.md

 </summary>

 Because, for big projects, we would end up having files that are too long.
+This makes difficult to navigate through the code.
+Dividing the preject in multiple files is also useful for re-using part sof code.

 </details>